finos/a11y-theme-builder-sdk/README.md

 If you want to learn more about how to use this SDK directly, see the [SDK Tutorial](./TUTORIAL.md).

-For more in-depth information about the APIs, review the the [SDK API documentation](./docs/index.html) locally or [visit the online docs](https://discoverfinancial.github.io/a11y-theme-builder-sdk/modules.html).
+For more in-depth information about the APIs, see the [API documentation](https://discoverfinancial.github.io/a11y-theme-builder-sdk/modules.html).

 ## Contributing
 ### Join us